 I’m a great big nerd with a side dish of gearhead.
 From computers to amateur radio (KJ1H), from LARP to Dungeons and Dragons, and from Doctor Who to Firefly, I am your stereotypical nerd from the greater Boston area.
 I also love cars and motorcycles.
 Somehow, I’ve managed to find ways to make a living writing about all this fun stuff.

-I’m currently a Content Writer for FIXD.
+I’m currently a Copy Editor for FIXD, with occasional freelance gigs on the side.
 I’ve done computer software and IT documentation, as well as written for websites including The Drive, Oversteer by Autotrader, and RideApart.
+I currently write for ADVRider on the side.
 You can read more about my automotive and motorcycle writing at justinhughes54.com.

 I was always an indoor cat until I moved into a van.
 Now, my human is letting me go exploring outside, though on a tether to make sure I don’t go too far.
 (I love tangling it up around everything to make their lives difficult.)
 I always liked looking out the window before, and except for what we call “The F/A-18 Incident,” I love going outside and being part of the view.
 Chasing squirrels is fun, too.

 I am a 2004 Ford E250 extended van.
 I was originally converted into a wheelchair van and worked for a transportation service in Rhode Island for most of my life.
 When I retired I thought I’d be taking it easy, but no, I was turned into a home on wheels.
 I still work hard in my retirement, but I’m glad to be away from those lousy New England drivers, and especially the salty roads that eat my body!